-I was driving on a lonely two-lane stretch across the middle of the state of Florida.
+I don’t purposely think about breaking rules, but one day I was driving on a lonely two-lane stretch across the middle of the state of Florida.
 It had been a tough week and I was more than tired.
 Stuck behind a semi tractor-trailer traveling at a snail’s pace, my patience was wearing thin.
 It felt like I would never get home.

 Finally, a passing lane was in sight.
 I made my move.

 Pressing down hard on the accelerator I picked up speed and began passing the obstacle that was between me and my bed.

 And that’s when I saw him.
 I hoped he didn’t see me, but the flashing lights in my rear-view mirror shattered all hope.

 While I think everyone needs an up close and personal encounter with a Polk County Sheriff at some point in their life, I didn’t want today to be my day.